-- Under no circumstance is a student to be dropped off in the passing lane or parking lot and allowed to walk across the driveway alone. - Under no circumstances are vehicles allowed to park in the passing lane or in any area of the parking lot that is not a designated parking space. - Per Denton ISD's safety policy, any parent who desires to walk their child to the classroom or cafeteria, must enter through the front doors, sign-in at the front office, and wear a visitor's tag.
-You must have a driver's license or photo ID to sign-in. - At 7:40 AM all outside doors will be locked except the front doors.
-Visitors must notify the office staff as soon as they enter the building.
+- Under no circumstance is a student to be dropped off in the passing lane or parking lot and allowed to walk across the driveway alone. - Under no circumstances are vehicles allowed to park in the passing lane or in any area of the parking lot that is not a designated parking space. - In the morning parents may park in the parking lot and walk their child (ren) to the doors of the campus.
+Parents who wish to walk their children to class are permitted to do so between 7:30-7:40 a.m.
+All visitors must bring their drivers license, sign-in in the front office before being allowed to walk their child to class. - At 7:40 AM all outside doors will be locked except the front doors.
 Do not ask staff or students to open outside doors.